LArSoft/larsoft.github.io/wiki/Simulation.md

 Simulation
 ==========================

-The maintainer of this package is Brian Rebel ().
+The maintainer of this package is Brian Rebel.

 The following picture gives an overview of how the simulation chain in LArSoft works.